Frequently Asked Questions

 What's the difference between a coach and a consultant?

-Does business coaching need to be done face-to-face or can it be by distance (phone, skype, etc.)
+Does business coaching need to be done face-to-face or can it be by distance (phone, zoom, etc.)

 What's the difference between business coaching and executive coaching?